fg-research/website/docs/_sources/blog/product/posts/cfc-tsf-equity-forecasting.rst.txt

     <p>
-    We now retrain the model using all the available data, and generate the out-of-sample forecasts, that is we predict the 30-day returns over 30 (business) days beyond the end of the data.
+    We now retrain the model using all the available data, and generate the out-of-sample forecasts, that is we predict the 30-day returns over 30 (business) days beyond the current date (2024-06-28).
     </p>

 .. code:: python